-PS 560 Psychopathology (3)
+CN 560 Psychopathology (3)

-Examines the major forms of psychopathology based on DSM-IV (or DSM- V) diagnostic categories.
-Topics include the symptomatology, etiology, developmental patterns, theories and various creative arts treatment approaches related to various diagnostic categories.
+Examines the major forms of psychopathology according to the DSM-5.
+Topics include the symptomatology, etiology, developmental patterns, theories, and various creative arts treatment approaches related to various diagnostic categories.

-PS 580 Theories and Techniques of Counseling (3)
+CN 580 Theories and Techniques of Counseling (3)

 Examines the major theories of counseling and psychotherapy.
-Topics examined include forming the therapeutic alliance, confrontation, dealing with resistance, the effective use of various types of therapeutic interventions and terminating the therapeutic process.
+Topics examined include forming the therapeutic alliance, confrontation, dealing with resistance, the effective use of various types of therapeutic interventions, and terminating the therapeutic process.

-PS 581 Group Dynamics in Counseling (3)
+CN 581 Group Dynamics in Counseling (3)

 Examines group processes and development, as well as treatment methods.
 A study of the research findings and theoretical approaches to group counseling.
-Includes small group experiences, discussion and independent study.
+Includes small group experiences, discussion, and independent study.
+Offered in summer.